sbrstrkkdwmdr/osumodcalculator/README.md

     [x] convert milliseconds to AR & OD
     [x] convert values to HR & EZ
-    [x] convert mod integers to string and vice versa
+    [x] convert mod integers to string and vice versa [x] convert circle size to object radius and vice versa

 ### to install: